Qbandev/awssso/README.md

 ## How it works

 Uses AWS CLI configuration files to give you an interactive command line interface to switch between the profile you want to use.
-It will then trigger a SSO login session wit [aws-vault](https://github.com/99designs/aws-vault) tool and generate a temporary session token for the selected profile to be secure stored.
+It will then trigger a SSO login session with [aws-vault](https://github.com/99designs/aws-vault) tool and generate a temporary session token for the selected profile to be secure stored.
 Finally you can export the profile to the environment variables to use it.

 ## Prerequisites